 Gold award, Arisaema infloresence & fruit, BISCOT 2019

-Open Eye Gallery Award Winner at the Visual Arts Scotland Open 2019 – awarded an exhibition at the Open Eye Gallery.
+Open Eye Gallery Award at Visual Arts Scotland ALIGHT 2019 – awarded an exhibition at the Open Eye Gallery.

 RBGE Diploma in Botanical Illustration, with distinction 2017